ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 - : int = 3
 ```

+This defines two variables `a` and `b` with the values of `1` and `2` respectively,
+and then uses them in the expression `a + b`, resulting in the value of `3`.
-**Please note** that this multiline code is still just one expression.
-OCaml knows the expression isn't complete until it sees the `;;`.
+It's important to note that this is just a single expression.
+The OCaml toplevel knows the expression isn't complete until it sees the `;;`.

 ## Functions

-The `let` keyword can also be used to define a function to do the
+The `let` keyword can also be used to define a function:
-job for any number.
-Here we name a function `square`:

 ```ocaml
 # let square x = x * x;;
 val square : int -> int = <fun>

 # square 50;;
 - : int = 2500
 ```

-This says that the function `square` has one argument, namely `x`, and
+This defines a function named `square` which has one argument, namely `x`, and
 its result is equal to (`=`) the result of the expression `x * x`.
-This uses the given value associated with `x`, defined in `square 50;;`.
+The expression
+that defines the result of a function is called "function body".

+When you apply the function as `square 50;;`, `x` in the function body of
+`square` is bound to `50`, and thus, we get a result of `50 * 50 = 2500`.

-Functions in OCaml are also values, but when using `let` to define a function, the first identifier is the function name (`square`, above), then any additional identifiers outline different arguments to the function.
-In our example above, the `square` function has only one argument `x = x * x;;`.
+When using `let` to define a function, the first identifier is the function name (`square`, above),
+then any additional identifiers outline different arguments to the function.
+In our example above,
+the `square` function has only one argument `x`.

+Functions in OCaml are also values, so the REPL responds with `val square : int -> int = <fun>`.
 The type `int -> int` tells us that the function `square` takes an integer and returns an integer.

-Here is another function, this time
-using the comparison operator `=` to test for evenness:
+Here is a different function which uses the comparison operator `=` to test for evenness:

 ```ocaml
 # let square_is_even x =
     square x mod 2 = 0;;
 val square_is_even : int -> bool = <fun>

 # square_is_even 50;;
 - : bool = true

 # square_is_even 3;;
 - : bool = false
 ```